emberjs/babel-plugin-ember-template-compilation/README.md

   // Options handling rules:
   //
   //  - we add `content`, which is the original string form of the template
-  //  - we add `meta.jsutils: JSUtils`, which gives AST transform plugins access to methods for manipulating the outer Javascript scope.
-This only works in non-strict-mode templates on Ember 3.28+ because prior to that only strict-mode templates could use lexically scoped values.
+  //  - we add `meta.installJSUtils`, which gives AST transform plugins access to methods for manipulating the surrounding javascript scope.
   //  - we have special parsing for `scope` which becomes `locals` when passed
   //    to your precompile
   //  - anything else the user passes to `precompileTemplate` will be passed